stewalsh04/Bioinformatics-stuff/README.md

 This repository contains a collection of NGS bioinformatic scripts, a folder containing R scirpts for statistical analysis and a fully functional bash pipeline to analyse short DNA sequence reads of up to 150bp.

-I use this folder to store and share things that I have found useful with my bioinformatics and statistics work.
+I use this folder to store and share things that I have found useful within my bioinformatics and statistics work.

 - The folder containing the R scripts has a dependancy file and its own readme, simply install the packages within R studio.